-We attended a total of 9241 incidents last year, of which 1080 were significant fire calls and 628 were calls to road traffic collisions.
+We attended a total of 9,241 incidents in West Sussex last year, of which 1,741 were the potentially more serious critical incidents.

 Thankfully there were no fire fatalities within this same period.

-We aim to provide a timely response to any incident in the County, based upon our current emergency response standards for fires and critical special services, which include incidents such as road traffic collisions.
+We aim to provide a timely response to any incident in the county.
+Our current emergency response standards measure the time we take to respond to critical fires and critical special services, which include incidents such as road traffic collisions.
 The speed and weight of our response is based upon the initial description of the incident type we have been called to.
 Pre-determined resources will be mobilised via the Sussex Control Centre to that incident type and then further assessments are made by responding officers to request additional resources if required.

 Although the timeliness of the response is important, the service we provide when we get there is equally vital in how efficiently and effectively we can resolve the incident.

 Our crews are our greatest asset and are very well trained and equipped to deal with this wide range of emergencies.

-These same response crews also help to provide some of our prevention activities, such as our 'safe and well visits'.
+These same response crews also help to provide some of our prevention activities, such as our Safe and Well visits.